shashi2779/Backend/backend/README.md

 - use get/post/patch/delete method for doing an "action" & route to represent  -> entity
-    - routes are "noun" ,
+    - routes are "noun"
+       - route to represent  -> entity
+            - eg. user , plans , auth , reviews , booking
     - methods are "verbs

 - Appropriate status code